tusdotnet/tusdotnet.wikisource/Custom-File-Lock.md

     /// <returns>True if the file was locked or false if the file was already locked by another call.</returns>
     public async Task<bool> Lock()
     {
-        // lock file and set _hasLock
+        // lock file and set and return _hasLock
     }

     /// <summary>